Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Experiment

 \section{\bf Experiment}

 J-PARC E40 was conducted at the K1.8 beamline in the J-PARC Hadron Experimental Facility.
-Its \fix{data taking for} $\SMp$ scattering was performed in February 2019, where a $\pM$ beam with a momentum of 1.33 GeV/$c$ was used for $\SM$ production. \fix{The beam intensity was $2.0\times10^{7}$ /spill, where the spill is a beam cycle of 5.2 s with \fixxx{a} beam extraction of 2 s.} The experimental setup is shown in \fix{Fig.} \ref{fig-e40setup}.
+Its data taking for $\SMp$ scattering was performed in February 2019, where a $\pM$ beam with a momentum of 1.33 GeV/$c$ was used for $\SM$ production.
+The beam intensity was $2.0\times10^{7}$ /spill, where the spill is a beam cycle of 5.2 seconds with a beam extraction of 2 seconds.
+The experimental setup is shown in Fig. \ref{fig-e40setup}.

+The $\pM$ beam was transported to an experimental target through the K1.8 beamline, the most downstream of which is the K1.8 beamline spectrometer, composed of a QQDQQ magnet and position detectors, to measure the momentum of the beam particles. \wip{The QQDQQ magnetic system is designed to utilize point-to-point optics from the upstream reference (40 cm to the edge of the most upstream Q magnet) and downstream (30 cm from the pole edge of the most downstream Q magnet) points, so that the multiple scattering at the entrance and exit of the QQDQQ does not affect the momentum resolution to the first order.
+The momentum resolution is expected to be $3.3\times10^{-4}$ (FWHM) \cite{Takahashi}.}

+The cylindrical detector cluster (CATCH) surrounding the liquid hydrogen target (LH$_2$) and a forward magnetic spectrometer (KURAMA) were placed downstream of the K1.8 beamline spectrometer.
+CATCH \cite{Akazawa}, consisting of the LH$_2$ target, a cylindrical fiber tracker (CFT), a BGO calorimeter, and a scintillation fiber hodoscope (PiID), measures the kinetic energy of the scattered particles. \wip{The energy calibrations of CFT and BGO were performed using the $pp$ elastic scattering data with the momentum range of 0.45-0.85 GeV/$c$, referring to the scattering angle and energy deposit of protons \cite{Miwa-SMp}.
+The efficiencies of CFT and BGO were also estimated using these $pp$ scattering data.}